Hepatitis B in Bali: Prevention & Treatment

 Abdominal Pain

-Pain or discomfort in the upper right side of the abdomen is common due to liver inflammation.
+Pain or discomfort in the upper right side of the abdomen is a common symptom caused by liver inflammation.
+The severity of this pain can range from mild pressure to more persistent discomfort.

 Dark Urine